daverave1212/js-course/README.md

 It's quite simple: we use the `a` tag:
 `<a>ATTENTION: We have a special limited edition menu!
-Click here to open the special menu!</a>` And to make it open another page, we write:
+Click here to open the special menu!</a>` This will create a box that will open a link when you click on it.

+And to make it open another page, we write:
 `<a href="specialmenu.html"...`
-Save, and refresh the page.
+Save with control + S, and refresh the page.

 Now, when we click on this, it should get us to the other menu.
 Does it work?
-Yes t does!
+Yes it does!

-So, `a` is just a box that, when clicked, redirects you to the page specified in the href.
+So, `a` is just a box that, when clicked, changes the page to the page specified in the href.
+If you want, you can redirect it to a real website, like a youtube video.
+Let's troll people and change the link to Rick Roll.

-Can we make this text a different color?
+I have a question for you: can we make this text a different color?
+What do you think?
 No we can't, that's with CSS.

 What does A stand for?
 It stand for anchor, but we don't care about that.
 What does href stand for?
 It stands for hypertext reference but we don't care about that.
-What does src stand for?
-It stands for source, but, again, we don't care about that.
 There's really no hidden logic to any of these - this is just the way it is.
 Same for the images.
 Images have `SRC` and a's have `HREF`.
 That's just the way it is.

 Just before we get to the next lesson, I want you to know that these _things_, the a, the img, the div with these arrows, these are called tags.